adjust/cocos2dx_sdk/doc/migrate.md

 #### Android

-Before, you needed to update each one of your activity with calls to `Adjust.onResume()` and `Adjust.onPause()`.
+Previously, you needed to update each activity with calls to `Adjust.onResume()` and `Adjust.onPause()`.

 Not anymore.
-Everything you need to do now is to update `applicationDidEnterBackground` and `applicationWillEnterForeground` methods in your app delegate.
+All you need to do now is to update the `applicationDidEnterBackground` and `applicationWillEnterForeground` methods in your app delegate.

 ##### Before: